teiniker/teiniker-lectures-python/libraries/flask/flask-web-app/README.md

     return render_template('translation.html', word=word, translation=translation)
 ```

 - This route handles form submissions sent via `POST` method to `/translator`.

 - `request.form.get(...)` retrieves user input from the form.
     - `language`: The selected language (`Deutsch` or anything else
         assumed to be `French`).
-    - word: The word the user wants translated.
+    - `word`: The word the user wants translated.

 - Based on the selected language, the appropriate translation service is instantiated.

 - These services implement a method `.translate(word)` that returns the translated word.

 - The app then renders `translation.html`, passing the original word